JimGrange/mixtur/cran-comments.md

 In this resubmission we have:

 * Removed the redundant "An R Package..." from the package's title.

 * Shortened the name to less than 65 characters.

 * Added relevant references to the description field of our DESCRIPTION file.

+* Added \value to .Rd files regarding exported methods and explained the functions' results in the documentation (including the structure of the output and what the output means).

 * Examples which previously were wrapped in \dontrun{} are now wrapped in
 \donttest{} as advised.